Options to treat astigmatism

 Non-surgical solutions are more common, and they include glasses or contact lenses (soft and rigid gas permeable hard).
 Another type of hard contact lenses that are used by some is known as Ortho-K lenses, which are worn to bed at night.
 During sleep, these lenses change the shape of the corneas, akin to how a retainer works with teeth.
 In the day, the lenses are removed, and the user can see clearly without glasses and contact lenses.
 However, this change is not permanent.
 Once lens wear is ceased, the corneas return to their original shape.
 As such, the user must be consistent and disciplined in using the lenses every night before bed.
 Observing high levels of hygiene is important when using Ortho-K lenses to minimise the risk of infection especially when they are worn to sleep.
 It is imperative for user to attend frequent follow-ups with their optometrist when using Ortho-K lenses.
 Suitability is dependent on the level of eye prescription and the curvature of the corneas.

 Surgical methods include laser vision correction (LVC) and implantable contact lenses (ICL).
 LVC (ReLEx SMILE, LASIK and PRK) is performed by using a laser to sculpt the cornea to effect a permanent change in corneal shape, so glasses or contact lenses are not needed to see well.
 The suitability of one’s eyes for LVC is dependent on a few factors including levels of eye prescription, shape of the eyes and corneal thickness.
 Candidates will need to undergo a pre-laser evaluation, which includes pupil dilation and consultation with the eye surgeon to ascertain suitability and as well weigh the benefits vs risks.
 ICL is another surgical method whereby a collamer lens is placed into the eye, between the natural lens and iris, allowing one to see without glasses or contact lenses.
 This method is suitable for candidates with high refractive errors, or thin corneas.
-Unlike LVC, ICL is reversible whereby the lens can be removed at anytime when needed, for example, in the case of a future cataract surgery.
+Unlike LVC, ICL is reversible whereby the lens can be removed at anytime when needed, for example, in the case of a future cataract surgery in Singapore.

 What if I have keratoconus due to high levels of astigmatism?